 Part of: GS-I- Social issue (PT-MAINS-PERSONALITY TEST)

 Tackling an unprecedented crisis of the nature and combating the challenges thrown by the Covid-19 Pandemic require different and innovative approaches.
-One segment that has been severely impacted during the on-going crisis has been the tribal population.
-In such a scenario, the Van Dhan Start-ups, established under the scheme initiated by TRIFED, Ministry of Tribal Affairs has emerged as a source of employment generation for tribal gatherers and forest dwellers and also the home-bound labour and artisans.
+One segment that has been severely impacted during the ongoing crisis has been the tribal population.
+In such a scenario, the Van Dhan Start-ups, established under the scheme initiated by TRIFED, the Ministry of Tribal Affairs have emerged as a source of employment generation for tribal gatherers and forest dwellers and also the home-bound labour and artisans.

 1205 Tribal Enterprises have been established to provide employment opportunities to 3.6 lakh tribal gatherers and 18000 Self-help groups in 22 States.

 Many of these tribal enterprises are connected to markets and have received many orders already.
 As an example, the efforts of the start-ups in Manipur which have turned out to be a model enterprise for the rest of the country, in terms of the packaging, innovations, and training.